jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 ----

-I can test if an :ref:`object<what is a class?>` is a child (instance) of another :ref:`object<what is a class?>` or NOT with the `isinstance built-in function`_ from `The Python Standard Library`_, it checks if the thing in the parentheses on the left is an instance of the :ref:`class<what is a class?>` on the right in the parenthesess
+I can test if an :ref:`object<what is a class?>` is a :ref:`child (instance)<how to test if something is an instance of a class>` of another :ref:`object<what is a class?>` or NOT with the `isinstance built-in function`_ from `The Python Standard Library`_, it checks if the thing in the parentheses on the left is an :ref:`instance<how to test if something is an instance of a class>` of the :ref:`class<what is a class?>` on the right in the parenthesess

 * I change ``test_failure`` to :ref:`test_making_a_class_w_pass` then add an :ref:`assertion<what is an assertion?>` with isinstance_

   .. code-block:: python
-    :linenos:
+    :lineno-start: 4
-    :emphasize-lines: 6-9
+    :emphasize-lines: 3-6

-    import unittest

     class TestClasses(unittest.TestCase):

         def test_making_a_class_w_pass(self):
             assert not isinstance(
-                src.classes.WPass, object
+                src.classes.WPass(), object
             )